-Do you ever turn on your water, just to find that it smells like rotten eggs?
+Do you ever turn on your water, just to find that water smells like rotten eggs?
 While not always the case, it’s typically caused by an increased level of hydrogen sulfide gas and sulfur bacteria in your water supply.

 Before we get into the finer details of what’s causing your water to smell, let’s examine a few important facts:

 - There are more than 300 chemicals in drinking water

 - Even though you can assume your water is safe to drink, you don’t want to take a risk as contamination is possible

 - There is more than one way to resolve the issue